DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world3.md

 "Yeah, Same here.
 I too felt it was quite dangerous."

-Kay put his hands on clinging girl's back.
+Kai put his hands on clinging girl's back.
 Couldn't blame her for it.
 Being attacked by such monster.
-If by any chance he would be few seconds late, Kay couldn't imagine what would happen.
+If by any chance he would be few seconds late, Kai couldn't imagine what would happen.
 Being shaken by it is only natural.

 "Let's rest for now.
 Until you'll calm down."